1959 Mosul uprising: Background

 Qasim's growing ties with the Iraqi Communist Party (ICP) provoked a rebellion in the northern Iraqi city of Mosul which was led by Arab nationalists in charge of military units.
 In an attempt to intimidate any individuals plotting a potential coup, Qasim had encouraged a Communist backed Peace Partisans rally in Mosul that was held on 6 March 1959.
 Some 250,000 Peace Partisans and Communists thronged Mosul's streets on 6 March, and although the rally passed peacefully, by 7 March, skirmishes had broken out between the Communists and the nationalists.
-This degenerated into a local civil war over the following days.
+This degenerated into a civil war-like situation over the following days.

-Attempted coup
+Coup attempt

-Qasim's attempt to stop dissent was successful to some extent, as Colonel Abdel Wahab Shawaf, the stocky 40-year-old Arab nationalist Commander of the Iraqi Army's Mosul Garrison, was discomforted by the Communists' show of force.
-Following clashes between the Communist Party's Popular Resistance Militia and local Nasserites which culminated in the burning down of a Nasserite restaurant, Shawaf phoned Baghdad to ask for permission to use the soldiers under his command to keep order.
+Qasim's attempt to stop dissent was successful to some extent, as Colonel Abdul Wahab Shawaf, the stocky 40-year-old Arab nationalist Commander of the Iraqi Army's Mosul Garrison, was discomforted by the Communists' show of force.
+Following clashes between the Communist Party's Popular Resistance Militia and Nasserite partisans in Mosul which culminated in the burning down of a Nasserite restaurant, Shawaf phoned Baghdad to ask for permission to use the soldiers under his command to keep order.

 Shawaf was given an ambiguous response by Baghdad.
-So Shawaf decided to try and carry out a coup d'état on 7 March.
+Therefore, Shawaf decided to try and carry out a coup d'état on 7 March.
 Shawaf was supported in this endeavour by other disgruntled Free Officers, who were primarily from prominent Arab Sunni families and who opposed Qasim's growing relationship with the ICP.
-Shawaf ordered the fifth brigade, which was under his command, to round up 300 members of the Communist Peace Partisans, including their leader, Kamil Kazanchi, a well known Baghdad lawyer and politician, who was executed.
+Shawaf ordered the Iraqi Army's 5th brigade, which was under his command, to round up 300 members of the Communist Peace Partisans, including their leader, Kamil Kazanchi, a well known Baghdad lawyer and politician, who was executed.

-Shawaf sent word to other northern Iraqi Army commanders in an effort to convince them to join his attempted coup.
+Shawaf sent word to other commanders of the northern garrison in an effort to convince them to join his attempted coup.
 He kidnapped a British technician and portable radio transmitter from the Iraq Petroleum Company and took over Radio Mosul, which he attempted to use to encourage Iraqis to rise up against Qasim.
 Shawaf also sent word to sympathetic local tribesmen, including the Shammar, of whom thousands then travelled to Mosul to show their support.

-On the morning of 8 March, Shawaf sent two Furies to Baghdad on an aerial bombing raid.
+On the morning of 8 March, Shawaf sent two Hawker Sea Fury fighter aircraft to Baghdad on an aerial bombing raid.
 The crew of the aircraft had been ordered to bomb the headquarters of Radio Baghdad.
-The raid was a failure, with the planes doing little damage.
+However, the raid was a failure, with the planes doing little damage, and of the two pilots who bombed the capital, one was arrested and the other pilot, Saeb Sabry al-Safi, attempted to flee to Syria but he landed on Iraqi territory and committed suicide.
 In response, Qasim sent four Iraqi Air Force planes to attack Shawaf's headquarters, situated on a bluff above Mosul.
-The attack on the headquarters killed six or seven officers, and wounded Shawaf.
+The attack on the headquarters killed six or seven officers and wounded Shawaf.
 Whilst Shawaf was bandaging himself, he was killed by one of his sergeants who believed the coup had failed.